15 daysActivity Level

 Jade Buddha Temple

-We’ll visit the Jade Buddha Temple, which houses two fine jade Buddha statues imported from Burma, as well as a large marble reclining Buddha sculpture donated from Singapore.
+Your trip to the Jade Buddha Temple will be a great way for family travelers to get a sense of the importance of spirituality in China.
+The temple houses two fine jade Buddha statues imported from Burma, as well as a large marble reclining Buddha sculpture donated from Singapore.

 Tour the traditional red walls and tile roofs of the tranquil Yu Gardens, a classical garden dating back to the 16th century that offers a welcome respite from the hustle and bustle of modern Shanghai.